orzechowskid/flymake-eslint/README.md

 (defcustom flymake-eslint-show-rule-name t
   "Set to t to append rule name to end of warning or error message, nil otherwise."
   :type 'boolean
   :group 'flymake-eslint)

+(defcustom flymake-eslint-defer-binary-check nil
+  "Set to t to bypass the initial check which ensures eslint is present.

+Useful when the value of variable `exec-path' is set dynamically and the location of eslint might not be known ahead of time."
+  :type 'boolean
+  :group 'flymake-eslint)
 ```